metamorph-inc/openmeta-mms/docs/domains/eda.rst

    appear on EAGLE layer 21 ("tPlace"), except for the component reference designator, which will be indicated via the placeholder text ">NAME" on Eagle layer 25 ("tNames").
-*  For components that may be two small to have printed silkscreen outlines, component outlines may be added to EAGLE layer 51 ("tDocu"), for component assembly drawings.
+*  For components that may be too small to have printed silkscreen outlines, component outlines may be added to EAGLE layer 51 ("tDocu"), for component assembly drawings.
 *  There should be a minimum of 0.2 mm clearance between silkscreen ink and